 Assessing Physical Activity

-The reports discovered that insufficient time is carried out minimise the risk of health conditions, which include being diabetic, and also cardiovascular disease.
+The reports show that schools don’t give enough time to minimising the risk of health conditions.
+Some of which include being diabetic, and also cardiovascular disease.

 The sugar tax is another movement that has come about in order to cut childhood obesity.
 Tax on sugary drinks means that children are less likely to buy these.
 The extra money from the tax then goes to installing sports and athletics facilities in schools and sports clubs as a way to increase children’s participation in such activities; therefore helping to combat childhood obesity.
 You can find out more about the Sugar Tax by having a look at this page http://www.bbc.co.uk/news/health-35824071